Middle and Secondary Education BA/BS-MAT (4+1 Program)

 - pass the Massachusetts State Educator Tests (MTELs) and

-- complete a teacher preparation program that encompasses a Student Teaching Practicum (one full semester).
+- complete a teacher preparation program that encompasses a full semester Student Teaching Practicum.

 “Education is for improving the lives of others and for leaving your community and world better than you found it.”

 — Marian Wright Edelman

 The BA/BS-MAT Program is open to students who have completed 60 credits and have maintained a GPA of 3.0.
 Students are allowed to take up to 15 credits of Education courses in place free electives.
 These courses can be transferred directly to a Master’s degree upon graduation.
 That is, you can graduate from UMass with a Bachelor’s degree in your major and a Master’s degree in Teaching for 135 credits.

 Students from the following majors are eligible:

 You may obtain your initial license in one of the following areas: